profandyfield/discovr/README.md

   setting contrasts for the categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots and robust models.
+- `discovr_15_growth`: Modelling change over time.
+Growth models using multilevel modelling and the `glmmTMB` package.
+(All code will also work with `lme4`.)
+First we explore growth over time by building up a model to include a random intercept and slope for time.
+We then model non-linear change using both an exponential effect of time and a polynomials.
+We then extend the model to an example based on a clinical trial in which a fixed effect of an intervention moderates change over time.
 - `discovr_15_mlm`: Repeated measures designs as multilevel models.
   Fitting models for one- and two-way repeated measures designs using a multilevel model framework.
 This tutorial builds on previous ones to